How to handle dangerous goods

 Fees: Shipments containing dangerous goods are subject to a fee per shipment to cover legal requirements.

-Exempt goods: Certain products may be exempt from regulations on one or more modes of transport.
-Any requirements for exemption can be found in section 14 of the safety data sheet.
+Certain products may be exempt from regulations on one or more modes of transport.
+Any information about exceptions can be found in section 14 of the safety data sheet.

-Exempt quantity: Only applies to road transport and relates to the total amount of dangerous goods transported on a vehicle.
-A large number of rules still apply, exemptions include primarily the driver's training and the safety equipment carried.
-The calculations are based on the weight of the dangerous goods and the package group.
+Only applies to road transport and relates to the total amount of dangerous goods transported on a vehicle.
+A large number of rules still apply.
+Exemptions primarily include the driver’s training and the safety equipment carried.
+The calculations are based on the weight of the dangerous goods and the packing group.
 The goods must still be labelled with a hazard label matching the class.

 Got any questions?